Bethphage

 The Location of Bethphage

-As Jesus approached the descent of the Mount of Olives he received a reception worthy of a king from the crowd of admirers and followers who placed their clothes on the way; waved palms and cheered him “Welcome in the name of the Lord.”
-And called him “Son of David” and “king of Israel.”
+As Jesus approached the descent of the Mount of Olives, he received a reception worthy of a king from the crowd of admirers and followers who placed their clothes on the way, waved palms, and cheered him, “Welcome in the name of the Lord.”
+And called him “Son of David” and “King of Israel.”
 This is the source of the custom of carrying palms for the Palm Sunday procession.

 Archaeology in Bethpaghe

-The most fascinating find at the site is the rock known as the Stele of Bethpage that was unearthed during the dedication of the Franciscan Church in the 19th century.
-It is a large stone block belonging to the crusader apse of the Church.
-The rock dates to 1170 and is decorated on four sides with scenes from the New Testament: the resurrection of Lazarus; the mission of the two disciples to find Jesus a colt; the entry of Jesus into Jerusalem, and Jesus with Martha, and Mary.
-The Crusaders believed that Jesus used this rock to get on the donkey.
-The rock is now fenced with an iron lattice and behind it is a mirror so that the decorations can be easily seen on all sides.
+The rock dates to 1170 and is decorated on four sides with scenes from the New Testament: the resurrection of Lazarus, the mission of the two disciples to find Jesus a colt, the entry of Jesus into Jerusalem, and Jesus with Martha and Mary.
+So, the Crusaders believed that Jesus used this rock to get on the donkey.
+The rock is now fenced with an iron lattice, and behind it is a mirror so that the decorations can be easily seen on all sides.
 See the photo below!

 The Modern Church of Bethphage